Special Academic Programs

 To Harness, Retain, Understand, Sustain & Teach

 This program recruits boys in 5th through 12th grades from underrepresented groups into an 8-week summer-science camp.
-These projects use the community organizations to strongly encourage the engagement and participation of parents.
-This is the TWEFLTH summer for the program, building on strong and successful years of academic interaction.
+These projects use community organizations to strongly encourage the engagement and participation of parents.
+This is the TWELFTH summer for the program, building on strong and successful years of academic interaction.
 THRUST is an eight-week program held on the Fisk University campus at the corner of 17th Ave.
-N. and Jackson St., offering applied/”hands-on” learning experiences which incorporates a deep relationship with a college environment.
+N. and Jackson St., offering applied/”hands-on” learning experiences that incorporate a deep relationship with a college environment.

 Girls Using Scientific Tools for Opportunities

 GUSTO is an SSCDC (Spruce Street Community Development Corporation) endeavor concerned with providing enriching activities that expose students to—and prepares them for—careers in math and science disciplines.
 A sibling program to THRUST, GUSTO is an 8-week summer program for girls entering grades 5 through high school, from schools and neighborhoods across Nashville, and offers instruction in math and the sciences through hands-on games and activities.
 GUSTO gives girls a head start in math and science while fostering self-confidence and positive peer relationships.

 For families who want a summer filled with enrichment activities that will help their children better prepare for courses in mathematics, science, and reading/language arts along with fun-filled academic and physical activities for six weeks during the summer.

 Urban Community Project to Stimulate Interest in Science, Technology, Engineering, and Mathematics